 This post may contain affiliate links.
-If you make a purchase, I receive a commission at no extra cost to you.
+That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

 Contents hide

-Planning a one-month backpacking trip through South America can feel overwhelming, given the continent’s vast landscapes, diverse cultures and countless attractions.
+Planning a one-month trip through South America can feel overwhelming, given the continent’s vast landscapes, diverse cultures and countless attractions.

 Weeks 1-2: Chile

-Chile is a great place to start your one month South America backpacking route.
+Chile is a great place to start your one month South America backpacking itinerary.
 Its natural scenery ranges from the world’s driest desert to vast icefields and glaciers, the highest mountain range outside Asia and even rainforests.
 Meanwhile, its cities are colourful and relaxed, the people are friendly and the food and wine is magnificent.

 If you only have two weeks in Chile you can still experience plenty of what this country has to offer.
 I recommend spending time in the capital Santiago, then heading north via Valparaiso to the Atacama Desert.
 Not a bad set of sights for just a few days.